 - (a) Application.
 Unless a suit is governed by a discovery control plan under Rules 190.2 or 190.4, discovery must be conducted in accordance with this subdivision. - (b) Limitations.
-Discovery is subject to the limitations provided elsewhere in these rules and to the following additional limitations: - (1) Discovery period.
-All discovery must be conducted during the discovery period, which begins when suit is filedinitial disclosures are due and continues until: - (A) 30 days before the date set for trial, in cases under the Family Code; or - (B) in other cases, the earlier of - (i) 30 days before the date set for trial, or - (ii) nine months after the earlier of the date of the first oral deposition or the due date of the first response to written discovery initial disclosures are due. - (2) Total time for oral depositions.
+Discovery is subject to the limitations provided elsewhere in these rules and to the following additional limitations:

+- (1) Discovery period.
+All discovery must be conducted during the discovery period, which begins when suit is filed the first initial disclosures are due and continues until: - (A) 30 days before the date set for trial, in cases under the Family Code; or - (B) in other cases, the earlier of - (i) 30 days before the date set for trial, or - (ii) nine months after the earlier of the date of the first oral deposition or the due date of the first response to written discoverythe first initial disclosures are due. - (2) Total time for oral depositions.
 Each side may have no more than 50 hours in oral depositions to examine and cross-examine parties on the opposing side, experts designated by those parties, and persons who are subject to those parties' control.
 "Side" refers to all the litigants with generally common interests in the litigation.
 If one side designates more than two experts, the opposing side may have an additional six hours of total deposition time for each additional expert designated.
 The court may modify the deposition hours and must do so when a side or party would be given unfair advantage. - (3) Interrogatories.
 Any party may serve on any other party no more than 25 written interrogatories, excluding interrogatories asking a party only to identify or authenticate specific documents.
 Each discrete subpart of an interrogatory is considered a separate interrogatory.

-Comment to 2021 change: Rule 190.2 is amended to implement section 22.004(h-1) of the Texas Government Code, which calls for rules "to promote the prompt, efficient, and cost-effective resolution of civil actions filed in county courts at law in which the amount in controversy does not exceed \$250,000" that "balance the need for lowering discovery costs in these actions against the complexity of and discovery needs in these actions."
+Comment to 2021 change: Rule 190.2 is amended to implement section 22.004(h-1) of the Texas Government Code.
 Under amended Rule 190.2, Level 1 discovery limitations now apply to a broader subset of civil actions: expedited actions under Rule 169, which is also amended to implement section 22.004(h-1) of the Texas Government Code, and divorces not involving children in which the value of the marital estate is not more than \$250,000.
 Level 1 limitations are revised to impose a twenty-hour limit on oral deposition.
-Disclosure requests under Rule 190.2(b)(6) and Rule 194 are now replaced by required disclosures under Rule

-194, as amended.
+Disclosure requests under Rule 190.2(b)(6) and Rule 194 are now replaced by required disclosures under Rule 194, as amended.
 The discovery periods under Rules 190.2(b)(1) and 190.3(b)(1) are revised to reference the required disclosures.